danfuzz/samizdat/doc/samizdat-0-lib/library-code.md

 assumption that it is already a generator, and to make it easy to write functions that can take either values or generators, coercing the former to generators and transparently not-transforming generators passed directly.

+#### `optGenerator(value) <> generator`

+"Optional" generator constructor.
+This takes an arbitrary generator or value (which is coerced to a generator as if by calling `generator` on it), returning a new generator that always yields lists and never becomes voided.
+As long as the underlying generator yields a value, the returned generator yields a single-element list of that value.
+Once the underlying generator is voided, the returned generator yields the empty list, and will continue doing so ad infinitum.

 #### `partialApply(function, value*) <> function`